-The industrialization of societies and consequently the lack of mobility and homogeneity in individuals have made the need for sports more apparent than before (Sachs, 2018).
-Promoting physical activitybased behaviors, including exercise, has become a global priority for health promotion and disease prevention (WHO, 2019).
-There is currently relatively good evidence of the benefits of exercise and the negative effects of physical inactivity (Anderson and Dorstein, 2019; Sachs, 2018).
-However. international and regional recommendations on physical activity behavior around the world are not well followed and the burden of inactivity is high (Sachs, 2018; World Health Organization, 2019).
-Therefore, it is very important to improve our understanding of how to promote acceptance and maintain physical activity.
-Participation motivations have been shown to be an important factor in understanding physical activity behavior (Walrand, 2007); and participation motivations refer to the content of the mental goal of sport and sport participation (Lee, 2020).
+The industrialization of societies and, consequently, the lack of mobility and homogeneity in individuals have made the need for sports more apparent than before (Sachs, 2018).
+As a result, promoting physical activity-based behaviors, including exercise, has become a global priority for health promotion and disease prevention (WHO, 2019).
+There is currently relatively good evidence of the benefits of exercise and the adverse effects of physical inactivity (Anderson and Dorstein, 2019; Sachs, 2018). international and However. regional recommendations on physical activity behavior worldwide are not well followed, and the burden of inactivity is high (Sachs, 2018; World Health Organization, 2019).
+Therefore, it is essential to improve our understanding of promoting acceptance and maintaining physical activity.
+Participation motivations are an essential factor in understanding physical activity behavior (Walrand, 2007), and participation motivations refer to the content of the mental goal of sports and sports participation (Lee, 2020).

-People have multiple motivations to participate in sports and training, which are different in championship and recreational sports (Molanorozi et al., 2015; Zandi and Mohebbi, 2016).
+People have multiple motivations to participate in sports and training, which are different the championship and recreational sports (Molanorozi et al., 2015; Zandi and Mohebbi, 2016).
 Gill et al. (1983) identified progress/power grab, group orientation, health, energy depletion, situational factors, skills, friendships, and hedonism as the most important motivations for participating in sports.
-In addition, in the field of practice behavior, studies indicate that individuals practice to get rid of negative emotions and experience positive emotions (Bernstein et al., 2019; Zarei et al., 2021; Mohebbi and Zarei, 2021).
+In addition, in practice behavior, studies indicate that individuals get rid of negative emotions and experience positive ones (Bernstein et al., 2019; Zarei et al., 2021; Mohebbi and Zarei, 2021).
 Studies have shown that the motivation to participate in sports and training is a function of individual factors such as personality type (Bahrampour et al., 2022).
-Thus, Neuroticism type may be the basis of individual differences in the motivational orientation of individuals.
+Thus, the Neuroticism type may be the basis of individual differences in the motivational orientation of individuals.

 Costa and McCray (2014) define neuroticism as an individual's response to a negative mood experience.
-Neuroticism is one of the five factors in the theory of five personality factors that is constant throughout life and includes six characteristics of anxiety, hostility, depression, self-awareness, impulsivity and vulnerability.
+Neuroticism is one of the five factors in the theory of five personality factors that is constant throughout life and includes six characteristics of anxiety, hostility, depression, self-awareness, impulsivity, and vulnerability.
 This factor reflects individual differences in anxiety, depression, shame, anger, worry, and insecurity (Costa et al., 2019).
 Neuroticism is the exact opposite of emotional stability and implies the experience of negative emotions (Costa and McCree 1989).
-Among the high-level pathogens proposed through hierarchical models, this factor is an important predictor of anxiety and depression (Kotov et al., 2007; Costa et al., 2019).
-In the field of sports, studies have shown that low neuroticism predicts the success of elite athletes (Piepiora, 2021; Zandi and Mohebbi, 2016).
+Among the high-level pathogens proposed through hierarchical models, this factor is an essential predictor of anxiety and depression (Kotov et al., 2007; Costa et al., 2019).
+In sports, studies have shown that low neuroticism predicts the success of elite athletes (Piepiora, 2021; Zandi and Mohebbi, 2016).
 Regarding the relationship between this trait and the type of choice and participation in sports, it has been determined that people who participate in team sports are less likely to have neuroticism.